- How to answer professionally

 - Miscommunication between departments

-- Turning down a task that conflicts with your values
+- Handling a task that conflicted with your values

 3. Describe a positive outcome